 Christina’s World, 1948 tempera on panel

-January 1951The artist has surgery to remove a large portion of one lung due to an incurable lung disease.
-In a matter of weeks, the artist is at work again despite two near death experiences and the necessity to cut through muscles in his painting arm.
-The painting Trodden Weed was completed in March.
+January 1951The artist has surgery to remove a large portion of one lung due to an incurable respiratory disease.
+In a matter of weeks, Wyeth is at work again despite two near death experiences and the necessity to cut through muscles in his painting arm.

 First Honorary DoctorateWyeth is awarded his first honorary doctorate degree from Colby College in Waterville, Maine.
 The following year he received the same honor at Harvard University (below).
 In the decades to come he would accept 24 more doctorates.

-Early 1959Paints Groundhog Day, tempera on panel.
-Collection of the Philadelphia Museum of Art
+Early 1959Completes Groundhog Day, which enters the permanent collection of the Philadelphia Museum of Art later this year

 1961With the completion of the mill restoration, the property becomes the family home.
 The artist retains his schoolhouse studio which will serve him for the rest of his life.

 November 2, 1962Andrew Wyeth, Temperas, Water Colors and Drawings, Buffalo Fine Arts Academy, Albright-Knox Art Gallery, Buffalo New York November 2 – December 9, 1962.

 Her RoomSummer 1963 – paints Her Room, which will quickly be acquired by the Farnsworth Art Museum

 January 15, 1963Andrew Wyeth – Dry Brush and Pencil Drawings Fogg Art Museum, Cambridge Massachusetts January 15 – February 28, 1963; Pierpont Morgan Library, New York March 14 – April 27, 1963; Corcoran Gallery of Art, Washington DC May 19 –

 June 16, 1963.

 The exhibition marked the first public showing of Garret Room, completed the previous year.